 The duties of the Head of Properties shall include, but not be limited to the co-ordination of the Props Department, the procurement and creation of all properties, furniture, set decoration, and lighting fixtures.
 The Head of Properties is responsible for the disbursement of assigned budgets and delegation of work required for the efficient operation of the Department.
-To research the historical period of said props; the repair and return of props to original condition and co-ordination of all necessary permits to convey restricted weapons; co-ordinate with the Costume Department the required accessories.
-Plan and manage pack, load in, load out, and onstage props notes.
+They shall research the historical period of said props; repair and return props to original condition; coordinate all necessary permits to convey restricted weapons; co-ordinate with the Costume Department the required accessories.
+They will plan and manage pack, load in, load out, and onstage props notes.